 Hours: 9 AM – 9 PM

-Address: Thuy Van street from Cape Au Vent to Nguyen An Ninh crossroad, Vung Tau
+Address: Thuy Van Street from Cape Au Vent to Nguyen An Ninh crossroad, Vung Tau

 Entrance: Free